 Once you receive a ticket or summons, it is advisable to consult a reckless driving lawyer as soon as possible.
 Experienced Virginia reckless driving attorneys will evaluate your case, prepare a defense or even negotiate with a prosecutor.
-Also, in some jurisdictions such as Fairfax County, you cannot negotiate with the judge or the authorities, without legal representation.
 Hiring a reckless driving attorney also comes with great benefits, especially if you are an out-of-state driver.
 Most courts will allow legal representation to appear on the offender’s behalf.
 You may avoid one or all of your hearings.
-At certain speeds, however, you may be required to attend the court during the judgment.
+At certain speeds, however, you may be required to attend the court hearings.
 Hiring a local driving attorney will advise you regarding your specific case – likely saving you time as well as travel expenses.

 Can I lose my license if I’m convicted of reckless driving?

-If convicted of Reckless Driving your License could be Suspend.
+If convicted of Reckless Driving your License could be Suspend Up to 6 Months.

 A conviction of reckless driving in Virginia also carries the possibility of a suspended driver’s license.
-When the offense is a misdemeanor, then the suspension can range from 10 days to six months.
+When the offense is a misdemeanor, then the suspension can range up to six months.
 However, if your reckless driving offense escalates to a felony, then you are facing a suspension of up to three years.

-A suspension will also depend on the number of points that you currently have, among other factors.
-In some part of Virginia, if you are charged with reckless driving by speeding at 30 mph over the posted speed limit, then you are facing a suspension of up to six months.
+A suspension will also depend on the number of safe driver points that you currently have, among other factors.
+In some part of Virginia, if you are charged with reckless driving by speeding at 30 mph over the posted speed limit, then a suspension of three to six months is not uncommon.
 Working with a reliable traffic defense lawyer can help to avoid a suspension.
 A reckless driving lawyer may also be able to convince the court to impose a smaller suspension or at least petition for a restricted license.
 It is almost impossible to convince the judges on your own to impose a no suspension or smaller suspension on your own.

 How many points will reckless driving add to my driver’s license?